linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/02 Chapter 2.md

 ### Lognormal Vol (Black Vol) vs. Normal Vol (Basis Point Vol)

 Theoretically speaking, volatility is a result of a chosen model.
-Identically speaking, we match an option pricing model with the market price and solve for the volatility input as the implied volatility.
+Specifically speaking, we match an option pricing model with the market price and solve for the volatility input as the implied volatility.
 To obtain a lognormal vol, the model must assume lognormality of the underlying asset.
 Similarly, to obtain a normal vol, the model must assume normality of the underlying asset, which is quite different from a lognormal model.

-However, a short cut can be obtained via a stochastic process formula:[21]
+However, a shortcut can be obtained via a stochastic process formula:[21]

 $$